 Neuropathy how to treat?

+Mobility aids, such as a cane, walker, or wheelchair, may also be helpful.
 For pain, the doctor may prescribe painkillers.
 Treatment of peripheral neuropathy may include treatment of any underlying cause or symptoms.
 Treatment may be more effective for certain underlying causes.
 For example, making sure diabetes is well controlled can help improve neuropathy or at least prevent it from getting worse.

 Blood vessels narrow and less oxygenated blood can pass through them.
 Without proper blood circulation, you may experience increased numbness and pain from peripheral neuropathy.
 Eliminating smoking habits can help improve symptoms.
 Let this motivate you to make positive changes.